 How are overweight and obesity diagnosed in children?

 Defining childhood overweight and obesity is difficult.
 Most definitions of obesity use the body mass index (BMI) to measure body fat.
-BMI is calculated as weight in kilograms divided by height2 in meters; or the weight in pounds times 703, divided by the height2 in inches.
+BMI is calculated as weight in kilograms divided by height2 in meters.
 In adults, a BMI of 25 to 30 is overweight and over 30 is obese.
 However, BMI varies with age and gender in children, so the BMI is plotted on a curve of normal children to determine overweight or obesity.
 A BMI-for-age higher than that of 85% of children of similar age indicates overweight; a BMI-for-age higher than that of 95% indicates obesity.

 What should you do if your child is diagnosed as obese?